-(b) Standards and requirement for courses

-- (i) Course leaders and lecturers must have the necessary practical and/or academic skills to conduct the course effectively.
+- (v) In-house group discussion with a structured outline and a qualified group leader who has the necessary practical and/or academic skills to conduct the course effectively to lead the discussion. - (b) Standards and requirement for courses - Course leaders and lecturers must have the necessary practical and/or academic skills to conduct the course effectively.
 Experienced lawyers or other professionals must contribute to the development and/or teaching of the course; - (ii) The method of presentation used must be appropriate to meet the aims and objectives of the course and, wherever possible and appropriate, should be varied and include participatory elements in order to encourage learning; - (iii) Before or at the course, each participant must be provided with written course materials of quality and quantity which indicate that adequate time has been devoted to the preparation of the course and that it will be of value to the participants in the course of their practice; - (iv) The course must be presented in a suitable setting conducive to a good educational experience.
-The course must be scheduled at a time and location so as to be free from interruption from telephone calls and other office matters: - (v) The level of the course, the accreditation as an RME elective course and whether the course is substantially a repeat of a previous course must be noted in all promotional material; - (vi) All courses must be evaluated by the participants attending the course in a manner which is approved by the Society; - (vii) All courses must be of at least 30 minutes or more in duration.
+The course must be scheduled at a time and location so as to be free from interruption from telephone calls and other office matters.
+In the case of live webinar, the course may be conducted simultaneously with the speakers presenting from different time zones and locations and the participants participating from different locations but all webinars must be conducted from locations free from interruption and disturbance from telephone calls and other matters; - (v) The level of the course, the number of CPD point(s) accredited to the course, the accreditation as an RME elective course and whether the course is substantially a repeat of a previous course must be noted in all promotional material; - (vi) All courses must be evaluated by the participants attending the course in a manner which is approved by the Society; - (vii) All courses must be of at least 30 minutes or more in duration.

-• (c) Preparation and presentation of RME elective courses
+(c) Preparation and presentation of RME elective courses

-- (i) Actual time spent in the preparation work (as rounded up or down to the nearest half hour) may be counted for CPD purposes provided that the time claimed by a practitioner for preparation for any accredited RME elective course may not exceed three times the length of time the presenter spent in presenting that part of the course (which includes acting as commentator or group discussion leader) for which the preparation was undertaken. - (ii) Twice the actual time involved in presenting an accredited RME elective course may be counted for CPD purposes (as rounded up or down to the nearest half hour).

-blocks of 15 to 29 minutes may be rounded up to the nearest half hour
+- (i) Actual time spent in the preparation work (as rounded up or down to the nearest half hour) may be counted for CPD purposes provided that the time claimed by a practitioner for preparation for any accredited RME elective course may not exceed three times the length of time the presenter spent in presenting that part of the course (which includes acting as commentator or group discussion leader) for which the preparation was undertaken. - (ii) Twice the actual time involved in presenting an accredited RME elective course may be counted for CPD purposes (as rounded up or down to the nearest half hour). - blocks of 15 to 29 minutes may be rounded up to the nearest half hour